 The typical American meal is heavy on red meat, fish and poultry.
 Take a look at this plate.
 Fully half is loaded with a huge (8–12 oz.) steak.
 The remainder is filled with a hearty helping of buttery mashed potatoes and peas.
 Although this meal is a home-style favorite, it is high in calories and low in phytochemicals and fiber.
 A few changes, however, will bring it closer to the New American Plate.

-This meal features a more moderate (4–6 oz.) serving of meat.
-A large helping of green beans prepared with your favorite herbs and the addition of a filling whole grain (seasoned brown rice) which increases the proportion of nutritious, plant-based foods.
+Start by making your meat portions smaller.
+Our transitional meal features a more moderate (4–6 oz.) serving of meat.
+You then want to increase the size of your veg portion and reduce the size of your carbs portion.
+Again, in our example we’ve opted for a large helping of green beans prepared with your favorite herbs and the addition of a filling whole grain (seasoned brown rice).
+Making these changes increases the proportion of nutritious, plant-based foods.
 This plate is on the right track, but doesn’t yet take advantage of all the good-tasting foods the New American Plate has to offer.

+This meal is a great example of the New American Plate.
+To achieve this meal you’ll be opting for an ever smaller portion of meat.
 The modest 3-ounce serving of meat (fish, poultry, or red meat) pictured here fits AICR guidelines for cancer prevention.
 This plate also features a wider variety of foods, resulting in a diverse assortment of cancer-fighting nutrients.
+Rather than just a single portion, opt to include a wider range of vegetable types in your meals.
 Two kinds of vegetables increase the proportion of plant-based foods, and a healthy serving of a tasty whole grain (brown rice, barley, kasha, bulgur, millet, and quinoa) completes the meal.

+There are many ways your meals can fit the New American Plate template.
+Here’s another example.
 In a one-pot meal – like this stir-fry – you can reduce the animal foods and increase the plant-based ingredients without even noticing.
-This plate is bursting with colorful vegetables, hearty whole grains, cancer-fighting vitamins, minerals, and phytochemicals.
+Swap out some of the meat for vegetable alternatives.
+This plate is bursting with colorful vegetables and hearty whole grains, which are packed with cancer-fighting vitamins, minerals, and phytochemicals.
 Fish, poultry, or occasionally red meat is used as a complement, adding a bit of flavor and extra substance to the meal.